juliahoglund/phemulator/README.md

 ## Installation <a name="installation"></a>

-Before you can use the Simulation Tool, you need to make sure you have the required dependencies installed:
+Before you can use the tool, you need to make sure you have the required dependencies installed:

 - Python (3.6 or higher)
 - PyBGEN